davidrbourke/DVA-C02/API Gateway.md

 - A single interface for all your microservices
 - Use different API Endpoints to different microservices
 - Use Route53 to setup a domain for the API Gateway and apply SSL certificates.

+## Signature V4

+A method for authenticating API calls, it doesn't use an API Key.
+Instead you use the SigV4 signing process:

+1. Create a canonical request based on the request details
+2. Calculating a signature using your AWS Credentials
+3. Adding the signature into a request header.

+AWS replicates this process and compares the signatures.
+Key is scoped to the service, region, and day of the request.